AgastyaAgrawal/AgastyaAgrawal.github.io/_pages/about.md

   <div class="profile-content home-section">
     <div class="profile-text">
-      <p>Hi, Hi, I am Agastya Agrawal, a second year undergraduate at the <a href="https://www.cmi.ac.in/" target="_blank" class="text-link">Chennai Mathematical Institute </a>, pursuing my bachelors in mathematics and computer science.</p> I am passionate about interpreting Artifical Intelligence for the progess towards safe superintelligence.
-I am also particularly interested in looking at neural networks from the lens of mathematics, and am in general also interested in other applications of Mathematics in understanding real-world structures.
-Please head to my blog or research section to learn more!
+      <p>Hi!
+I am Agastya Agrawal, a second-year undergraduate at the <a href="https://www.cmi.ac.in/" target="_blank" class="text-link">Chennai Mathematical Institute</a>, pursuing my bachelor's in mathematics and computer science.
+I am passionate about interpreting artificial intelligence to help drive progress toward safe superintelligence.
+I particularly enjoy analyzing neural networks through a rigorous mathematical lens, and I am interested in applying mathematics, probability, and statistics to understand complex real-world structures.
+Please head to my blog or research section to learn more!</p>

-      <p><em>I am open to collaboration over the above topics, so please feel free to reach out to me regarding anything related to it!
-I am also available to chat if you would like to discuss anything, so do not hesitate to contact me!</em></p>
+      <p><em>I am always open to collaborations or discussions about these topics, so please don't hesitate to reach out!</em></p>

       <a href="{{ '/cv/' | relative_url }}" class="section-cta">View my full CV &rarr;</a>
     </div>